-Attorney General John Ashcroft meets reporters at the Justice Department in Washington Tuesday, April 16, 2002 where he denounced the Supreme Court's decision to strike down a 1996 child pornography law on free speech grounds.
-(AP Photo/Pablo Martinez Monsivais, reprinted with permission from The Associated Press.)
+Attorney General John Ashcroft meets reporters at the Justice Department in Washington Tuesday, April 16, 2002 where he denounced the Supreme Court's decision in Ashcroft v.
+Free Speech Coalition to strike down a 1996 ban on "virtual child pornography."
+(AP Photo/Pablo Martinez Monsivais, reprinted with permission from The Associated Press)

 In Ashcroft v.
 Free Speech Coalition, 535 U.S. 234 (2002), the Supreme Court struck down portions of the federal Child Pornography Prevention Act (CPPA) of 1996 that banned “virtual child pornography,” which the justices said was neither obscene nor actual child pornography as defined by previous decisions.